-Willful falsification of official records or documents, or the omission of information with the intent to deceive the university is strictly prohibited.
-This includes, but is not limited to, forgery, alteration, misuse or tampering of official records, any university document, ID cards, parking permits, Financial Aid forms, Admissions forms, keys, electronic device, or identification.
+Willful falsification of official records or documents, or the omission of information with the intent to deceive the college is strictly prohibited.
+This includes, but is not limited to, forgery, alteration, misuse or tampering of official records, any college document, ID cards, parking permits, Financial Aid forms, Admission forms, keys, electronic device, or identification.